 Once the school have identified a child as having a special educational need, with parental approval, they will submit an Early Notification to Newham Borough.
-This process consolidates all evidence around the child's need and will trigger any relevant referrals to outside agencies, such as Language, Communication and Interaction Service (LCIS - Autism Specialists), Child Development Service, Occupational Therapy and Educational Psychology.
+This process consolidates all evidence around the child's need and will trigger any relevant referrals to outside agencies, such as Language, Communication and Interaction Service (LCIS - Autism Specialists), Complex Needs and Dyslexia (CNDS) or Sensory Service.